tthorntone/AdNauseam-Wiki/Contributed memory to web pages: benchmarks over time.md

 Just a place for me to keep track of contributed memory to web pages over time.
-Using Acid Test 3, a very simple web page, wih embedded `iframes`.
+Using [Acid Test 3](http://acid3.acidtests.org/), a very simple web page, with embedded `iframes`.
+Web page was opened in a new tab for each extension (important).
 Each extension tested alone, with no other extension enabled.
 Browser left on idle for more than 1 minute to ensure web page memory was garbage collected.

 ### 19 September 2014